BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Sorrento to balance good weather with fewer crowds?
+When is the absolute best time to visit Sorrento, and what should I expect weather-wise?

-How do I get around Sorrento itself, and is it walkable?
+How do I get around Sorrento itself, and what's the best way to tackle the winding roads?

 What's a common local custom or etiquette tip I should be aware of in Sorrento?